 Pressing the Generate Coarse Aligned Stack button will run 2 programs.
 Xftoxg takes the transforms created by Tiltxcorr to obtain a single consistent, or 'global' set of alignments.
 These new transforms are then applied to the image data using the program Newstack.
 The output file created is BBa.preali.
 One can view the prealigned stack by pressing the View Aligned Stack in 3dmod button.
 Large image shifts can be edited manually using the the interactive program, Midas.
 This is not an issue with this data set; see the COARSE ALIGNMENT section of the Tomography Guide for details.
 The Tilt axis rotation entry is used if Midas is run, because Midas will rotate images so that the tilt axis is vertical.
 The Fiducialless alignment check box can be selected for making a tomogram without a fiducial alignment; see Making a Quick Tomogram with Correlation Alignment in the Tomography Guide for details.
 Once you are satisfied with the prealigned stack, press the Done button to proceed to the next step.

 There are three options available to generate a fiducial model.
 The most common is to Make seed and track a number of gold fiducial markers, where the starting points can be selected either manually or automatically.
 These starting points are referred to as a seed model because they are picked on only one section, and the fiducials are tracked from there.
 The option, Use patch tracking to make fiducial model, can be used if the data set does not contain gold fiducial markers or too few gold fiducials.
 Run RAPTOR and fix will use a program developed at Stanford to automatically find and track gold fiducial markers through the tilt series.
 See the FIDUCIAL MODEL GENERATION section of the Tomography Guide for details.
-We are first going to select seed points automatically, using a new feature in IMOD 4.7.
+We are first going to select seed points automatically, using a newer feature.
 Then we will back up and go through the older method, which is better for illustrating the procedures you would need to follow with more problematic data sets.